CBA-Funded Companies creating employment today

 Big Brainz was a startup venture founded by John Slater of Eldoret, Kenya with an entirely internet-based new school management system.

-BigBrainz has evolved its internet and software business activities since 2014, and has received a start-up loan and shareholder investment from CBA to support serious growth and expansion in 2016.
+BigBrainz has evolved its internet and software business activities since 2014, and has received loans and shareholder investment from CBA to support serious growth and expansion through 2026.

 EcoKud